Staon/otest2/docs/_examples/fixture-objects.md

 * The start-up and tear-down methods of parent classes must have different names.
 Otherwise, the generated code will not be compilable.
 * The pre-processor handles inheritance, but it doesn't handle overriding of methods.
-Annotate an overriden method just in one class!
-Otherwise, the overriden method will be invoked several times!
+Annotate an overridden method just in one class!
+Otherwise, the overridden method will be invoked several times!